-In majority of cases, a dog would get hairballs whey they accidentally swallow some of their own fur during self-grooming, licking a skin spot that has loose hair or other reasons, and that hair is then passed when the dog goes potty.
+In most cases, a dog would get hairballs when they accidentally swallow some of their own furs during self-grooming, licking a skin spot with loose hair or other reasons, and that hair is then passed when the dog goes potty.

 Are Some Dogs More Prone To Hairballs Than Others?

-The determining factor whether a dog will have problems with hair balls lies in how that dog's stomach and digestive tract functions, and whether the dog is able to evacuate their bowels effectively before the hairballs have the opportunity to start forming and accumulating more hair.
+The determining factor of whether a dog will have problems with hairballs lies in how that dog's stomach and digestive tract function and whether the dog can evacuate its bowels effectively before the hairballs have the opportunity to start forming and accumulating more hair.

-For example, if your dog has a skin condition, has an issue with hair loss, suffers from mites, flea allergies or other skin problems that encourage the dog to lick themselves more than normal, then this may make them more susceptible to forming hairballs.
+For example, if your dog has a skin condition, has an issue with hair loss, suffers from mites, flea allergies, or other skin problems that encourage the dog to lick themselves more than normal, this may make them more susceptible to forming hairballs.

 Are Hairballs Dangerous for Dogs?